n8upham/n8upham.github.io/_posts/2015-06-04-Starting-new-position-atYale.markdown

 ---
 layout: post
-title: "Started a new post-doc at Yale on tetrapods and traits"
+title: "Started a new post-doc!
+Tetrapods and traits at Yale Univ"
 date: 2015-06-04
 sitemap:
   lastmod: 2015-06-04